livebook-dev/livebook/README.md

     Enabled by default unless `LIVEBOOK_PASSWORD` is set.
 Set it to "false" to disable it.

+  * LIVEBOOK_UPDATE_INSTRUCTIONS_URL - sets the URL to direct the user to for updating Livebook when a new version becomes available.

 <!-- Environment variables -->

 If running Livebook as a Docker image or an Elixir release, [the environment